jengalas/pz-adventures-jekyll/_drafts/2024-09-18-acadia-adventures-2024-day-15.md

 P9182065.JPG
 P9182067.JPG

-How can it be our last day here already?!
+How can it be our last day in Maine already?!
 We say this every year.
-But two weeks sounds like such a long time, and thinking back on the day we left home, in a way it _feels_ like a long time ago ... but it all went so quickly.
+But two weeks sounds like such a long time, and thinking back on the day we left home, in a way it _feels_ like a long time ago ... but it all passed by so quickly.

 Breakfast was a simple muffin from the lobby, shared between us, and the usual coffee, tea, and juice.
-Tomorrow morning we may get something a little more exotic—we'll see how hungry we are.
-But this light breakfast was perfect for today, and gave us a chance to enjoy yet another warm morning sitting on the porch and discussing old times and where we would explore today.
+Tomorrow morning we may consider something a little more exotic—we'll see how hungry we are.
+But this light breakfast was perfect for today, and it gave us a chance to enjoy yet another warm morning sitting on the porch and discussing old times and where we would explore today.

 I had in mind a few activities in the Seal Harbor area again.
 Still intrigued by the Tilting Rock and the geologically fascinating area surrounding it, I suggested that we return there to check out the road leading north from the T-intersection near the Rock, and if there was time, poke around in the area to see what else we might find.